Internship Training Manual

 2. Procedures for appeal

-The intern and his/her supervisor(s) or the staff member(s) involved will be notified that a special review meeting will be held.
+The intern and their supervisor(s) or the staff member(s) involved will be notified that a special review meeting will be held.

 • The Appeals Committee may request personal interviews and/or written statements from individuals, as it deems appropriate.

-• The intern may submit to the Appeals Committee any written statements he/she believes to be appropriate, may request a personal interview, and/or may request that the Appeals Committee interview other individuals who might have relevant information.
+• The intern may submit to the Appeals Committee any written statements they believe to be appropriate, may request a personal interview, and/or may request that the Appeals Committee interview other individuals who might have relevant information.
 The supervisor or staff members involved will also be afforded the same privilege.

 Return to table of contents